duongddinh/Groupme_stat/README.md

 # Groupme stat
-Most comprehensive Groupme Groupchat csv generator
+Most Comprehensive GroupMe Group Chat CSV Generator

-This project allows you to download the entire groupme group chat into a csv file, which includes Name, Date, Message, Like Count, User Id, Time, Liked by (list of user_id(s)), and Attachments (```export_groupme_stat.py```)
+This project enables you to download the entire GroupMe group chat into a CSV file.
+The file includes columns for Name, Date, Message, Like Count, User ID, Time, Liked By (a list of user IDs), and Attachments (via ```export_groupme_stat.py```).

-I also provided some examples on how you can use the csv file to get the stats
+I have also provided some examples of how you can use the CSV file to generate stats.

 ### Get group id: